fzero/html3000/README.md

 ## A note on custom tags

 There's quite a bit of confusion about this feature.
-The TL;DR is **all you need to use a custom HTML tag is add it to your HTML**.
+TL;DR: **you can just write them in your code like any other HTML tag**.

 In other words, you can go ahead and type `<my-tag>` on your code and it will behave like a `<span>`.